 Most people lived along and around the Nile.
 This is still true in Egypt today.
 The river was used for water, fishing and trade.
-Mud from the river was used for bricks and papyrus plants were used to make paper.
+Mud from the river was used for bricks and papyrus

 The country has six main physical regions: the Nile Valley, the Nile Delta, the Western Desert, the Eastern Desert and the Sinai Peninsula